allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 1. Combine the number of hours of service of all non-full-time employees for the month but do not include more than 120 hours of service per employee, and
 2. Divide the total by 120.

-[CURRENTY] An employer’s number of full-time equivalent employees (or part-time employees) is only relevant to determining whether an employer is an ALE.
+[CURRENTLY] An employer’s number of full-time equivalent employees (or part-time employees) is only relevant to determining whether an employer is an ALE.
 An ALE need not offer minimum essential coverage to its part-time employees to avoid an employer shared responsibility payment.
 A part-time employee’s receipt of the premium tax credit for purchasing coverage through the Marketplace cannot trigger an employer shared responsibility payment.

 OBSERVATION Does our Policy Maker need to consider educating part-time employees about the premium tax credit for purchasing coverage through the Marketplace